 William Kidd's also started well when his new crew turned him into the pirate captain.
 Kidd captured famous ship called the "Quedah Merchant" but later he failed miserably.

 Outrageous French buccaneer who was best known for his cruelties was also very successful as he captured many ships and raided numerous towns.
 This pirate was probably one of the most successful captains who ordered land attacks.
 He raided cities Maracaibo and Gibraltar in the Gulf of Venezuela and later with great sea-power and with over 700 buccaneers he quickly captured the port of Puerto Cabello.
 Captain L'Ollonais died while attempting raid on another rich town, San Pedro.

 8. Blackbeard (English, 1680 - 1718)

 This pirate captain also captured sloop "Adventure" and acquired sloop "Revenge" from pirate Stede Bonnet.
-When his fleet was most powerful, with four ships and up to 300 pirates, Captain Blackbeard defeated famous warship, HMS "Scarborough" in sea-battle as well as many other British ships throughout 1718.
+When his fleet was most potent, with four ships and up to 300 pirates, Captain Blackbeard defeated famous warship, HMS "Scarborough" in sea-battle as well as many other British ships throughout 1718.

 7. Henry Every (English, 1653 - ?)

 Captain Henry Every was a very successful pirate, in his time he was one of the most feared pirates of the Red Sea.
-With his fleet of 5 ships and crew of very experienced pirates he captured many ships including famous Grand Moghul's "Gang-i-Sawai".
+With his fleet of 5 ships and crew of very experienced pirates, he captured many ships including famous Grand Moghul's "Gang-i-Sawai".
 However the fact that he was very famous pirate captain and that he was managed to stay alive and retire peacefully is very rare achievement amongst pirates.

 6. Cheung Po Tsai (Chinese, Early 1800s - Mid 1800s)